jtaghiyar/kronos_docs/source/index.rst

 .. note::

-    Throughout this documentation we will use *workflow* and *pipeline* interchangably.
+    Throughout this documentation we will use *workflow* and *pipeline* interchangeably.

 ..
 This document has the following major parts: